How to configure the External Security Log Server on Locally Managed SMB appliances

 On the General Properties page:

-- Enter Gateway Name exactly as it is on the GW
+- Enter the Gateway Name exactly as it is on the Gateway.

 On the Trusted Communication page, select Skip and initiate trusted communication later - click on "Next":

 Click on "Save" to save the changes (or go to File menu - click on Save).

 - The new Gateway object should appear in Network Objects.